likarod/likarod/README.md

 ![✨ Junior Front-End Developer ✨](https://blush.design/api/download?shareUri=Kxta4yzv4&w=100&h=100&fm=png) I'm Lina Katherine.

-Geography and Jr Full-Sack Web Developer with one year of experience in Front-End development and team management.
+Two years of experience in the IT sector, both in the role of front-end developer and digital project coordinator in the product department of a startup.
+I coordinated 5 digital projects simultaneously and monitored 3 teams formed of 5 people each, between designers and developers.
 I am interested in user-centered and accessible projects.
-Thanks to my background as a researcher and project manager, I had the opportunity to work in the Product department.
-I coordinated 5 digital projects simultaneously and monitored 3 teams formed of 5 people each, between designers and developers.
+Projects designed to solve real problems of the people.

 - Pronouns: [She/She/her].
 - How to contact me: Write me at [my email](linak.larrea@gmail.com)